luciotorelli/minding-paws/README.md

 ### MVC Architecture
 This project utilizes the MVC architecture to create a full-stack application.
+During each sprint those steps were reiterated as required.

 1. Model - In this stage, I defined the data models for various entities such as User, Booking, and Minder.
-I also created the Data Model chart, representing the relationships within the database.
+I also created the Data Model chart, representing the relationships within the database and updated as seen fit.

 2. View - During this stage, I developed interface templates using HTML, CSS, and JavaScript.
 These templates render data from the models and present it to the users.